 When clients have a legal problem or concern, they need one thing: a solution.
 Aaron provides solutions across a host of subjects, including business torts and contracts, insurance coverage, and real estate disputes.
-To this end, Aaron has drafted complaints, dispositive motions, and legal memoranda for injunctions, state and federal cases, and declaratory judgment actions.
-He has also drafted discovery disclosures and requests, and gained experience in document collection, review, and analysis.
+To this end, Aaron has drafted pleadings, dispositive and pre-trial security motions, and legal memoranda for preliminary injunctions, state and federal cases, and declaratory judgment actions.
+He has also drafted a variety of discovery disclosures, requests, and responses, and gained experience in document collection, review, and analysis.

 But most legal problems don't involve complaints, motions, and discovery; in fact, most legal problems never involve the courts at all.
 For that reason, Aaron spends much of his time helping clients minimize and avert disagreements before they become disputes.
 For example, Aaron is an active member of the firm's Investor Class Action Recovery practice, where he advises mutual funds, public pension funds, trusts, and institutional investors on how to maximize securities class action recoveries and fulfill their fiduciary responsibilities.